11 May Which Medications Cause Dry Mouth?

 Understanding the cause of your dry mouth symptoms can help you find long-term relief.
 Over 500 medications cause dry mouth, so we put together a list of the most common types of medications that have a drying effect on your mouth.
 If you suspect your prescription drugs are drying out your mouth, speak with your doctor to see if you can adjust your medication.

 Over-the-counter (OTC) and prescription medications that treat pain commonly cause dry mouth as a side effect.
 Painkillers like NSAIDs and opioids affect your nervous system, which is responsible for stimulating saliva production.

 Common painkillers that can lead to dry mouth include:

 2: Heart Disease and Blood Pressure Medications

-According to the American Heart Association, over 100 million American adults have high blood pressure and a higher risk of heart disease.
+According to the American Heart Association, around half of American adults have high blood pressure and a higher risk of heart disease.
 The medications that treat heart disease and lower blood pressure have also been known to dry out your mouth.